UNIT 399

 The result of the clipping is audio that is extremely loud and clear.
 The real beauty of this particular design is that it is functional on both AM and SSB.

+The drawback to clipping is that the operator's voice loses it "natural" sound, and the overall audio bandwidth is restricted.
+The bandwidth is further restricted by the low-pass filter used to remove clipping harmonics.
 To open up the bandwidth, and have more natural sounding audio, it is possible to bypass the clipping circuit.
 The drawback to bypassing is that the AMC is disabled, forcing the operator to use the mike gain control to limit modulation.
 The following mod allows the clipper to be switched in/out.

 The diagram below is a schematic of the clipping portion of the 858ssb audio circuit.
 The component designations have been removed to unclutter the diagram.